 You will not be walking over corn stalks, gravel, manure or rocks.
 You will be walking on beautifully tended asphalt and our indoor space has nice floors (terrazzo).
 Wear tennis shoes, sandles, platforms or jazz slippers.

 No, but Maxwell Street Flea Market is only a few blocks away and you can buy those things there!

+The Randolph Street Market goes on rain or shine.
 We have beautiful, huge indoor air-conditioned Plumbers Hall and most of our outdoor dealers set up under tents.

 Sometimes the dealer will make the delivery for you but we also have an on-site delivery service.